 How to Earn Credit

-Participants who wish to earn AMA PRA Category 1 Credit™, nursing continuing professional developmnt contact hours (NCPD, formerly CNE), or a certificate of participation may do so by attending the live presentation and completing the evaluation.
+Participants who wish to earn AMA PRA Category 1 Credit™, nursing continuing professional developmnt contact hours (NCPD, formerly CNE), or a certificate of participation may do so by completing all sections of the course, including the evaluation.
+A multiple choice quiz is provided based on the content.
+A passing score of 75% must be achieved.
+Retakes are available for the test.
 After evaluating the program, course participants will be provided with an opportunity to claim hours of participation and print an official CME certificate (physicians), NCPD certificate (nursing), or certificate of participation (non-physicians) showing the completion date and hours earned.

 Continuing Education Credit